MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 [!INCLUDE [azure-monitor-app-insights-opentelemetry-community-library-warning](../includes/azure-monitor-app-insights-opentelemetry-community-library-warning.md)]

 To add the community OpenTelemetry Instrumentation Library, install it via your app's `requirements.txt` file.
 OpenTelemetry autoinstrumentation automatically picks up and instruments all installed libraries.
 Find the list of community libraries [here](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation).

-### Django Instrumentation

-In order to use the OpenTelemetry Django Instrumentation, you need to set the `DJANGO_SETTINGS_MODULE` environment variable in the App Service settings to point from your app folder to your settings module.
-For more information, see the [Django documentation](https://docs.djangoproject.com/en/4.2/topics/settings/#envvar-DJANGO_SETTINGS_MODULE).

 ---